 Dr. Mullen is a licensed clinical psychologist and the Clinical Care Coordinator for the National Veterans Crisis Line (VCL), a key component of the Department of Veterans Affairs suicide prevention program.
 At the VCL, she oversees the clinical training and supervision of more than 250 crisis line Responders who man the organization's phone, text and online chat services.
 Dr. Mullen became interested in trauma and suicidal behavior among Veterans while completing her pre-doctoral internship at the Denver VA Medical Center.
 She speaks at national meetings and has been interviewed in the press on topics of suicide prevention and crisis intervention with Veterans.
 Dr. Mullen completed her bachelor's degree in Human Development and Family Studies at Cornell University and received her doctoral training at the University of Colorado at Boulder.

-Keri Neblett has worked at the Crisis Center of Johnson County in Iowa City, IA for the last 9 years.
-As the Community Intervention Director, she is responsible for the overall management of the Crisis Intervention Program, Suicide Prevention and Outreach Program, Suicide Survivor Support Services and Disaster Recovery Services.
-She is a member of the Iowa Disaster Behavioral Health Team and chair of the Long Term Recovery Committee (LTRC) for Community Organizations Active in Disaster (COAD).
+Keri Neblett has worked at the Crisis Center of Johnson County in Iowa City, IA for the last 12 years.
+As the Director of Crisis Intervention Services, she is responsible for the overall management of the Crisis Intervention Program, Suicide Prevention and Outreach Program, Suicide Survivor Support Services and Disaster Recovery Services.
+She is a member of the Iowa Disaster Behavioral Health Team and serves on the Iowa Suicide Prevention Planning Council.
 Keri is a certified QPR and ASIST trainer, and a site evaluator for Contact USA Accreditation.
-She has chaired the AFSP Out of the Darkness Community Walk for the last 3 years and is the founder and chairperson of the Johnson County Suicide Prevention Coalition.
+She is a board member for the Iowa Chapter of AFSP and is the chairperson of the Johnson County Suicide Prevention Coalition.
 Keri holds a Master of Social Work degree from the University of Iowa.

-Ron White is the Chief Program Officer of Samaritans, Inc. with operational responsibilities for the Helpline services in Framingham and Boston, Grief Support Services, and Community Education.
-Mr. White is responsible for the more than 500 people who volunteer at Samaritans in a direct service capacity.
-Mr. White received his Bachelor of Social Welfare and Master of Social Work degrees from The Ohio State University and is currently a Licensed Independent Clinical Social Worker (LICSW) in Massachusetts.
-Mr. White has spent much of his professional career managing service centers both in the US and abroad.
+Ron White is the Chief Program Officer of Samaritans, Inc. with operational responsibilities for the Helpline Services (phone and text), Grief Support Services, and Community Education.
+Ron is responsible for the more than 500 people who volunteer at Samaritans in a direct service capacity.
+He received his Bachelor of Social Welfare and Master of Social Work degrees from The Ohio State University and is currently a Licensed Independent Clinical Social Worker (LICSW) in Massachusetts.
+Ron has spent much of his professional career managing service centers both in the US and abroad.
 He joined Samaritans as Director of Programs and Services in 2007 and was promoted to his current position in 2009.
-He also serves as a member of the Massachusetts Gay, Lesbian Bisexual and Transgender Youth Commission under appointment from the Massachusetts Suicide Prevention Coalition.
-Mr. White is also a member of the Massachusetts Coalition for Suicide Prevention Executive Committee and Co-Chair of the Greater Boston Regional Coalition for Suicide Prevention.
-Mr. White currently serves on the board of the National Association of Crisis Center Directors (NASCOD).
+Ron has also served as a member of the Massachusetts Gay, Lesbian Bisexual and Transgender Youth Commission under appointment from the Massachusetts Suicide Prevention Coalition.
+He is also a member of the Massachusetts Coalition for Suicide Prevention Executive Committee and Co-Chair of the Greater Boston Regional Coalition for Suicide Prevention.
+He currently serves on the board of the National Association of Crisis Organization Directors (NASCOD).